How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

 Clam Juice or Seafood Stock

 This recipe calls for cooking the spaghetti or other pasta in clam juice or seafood stock.
 Bottles of clam juice are available at most grocery stores and are inexpensive (Walmart's option is around $2.50 per 8-oz. bottle).
-Walmart also sells an in expensive seafood stock cheaply, but I get better results using plain old clam juice.
+Walmart also sells a carton of inexpensive seafood, but I get better results using plain old clam juice.
 If you have homemade seafood stock, by all means, use that.
 I save my shrimp, crab shells, and fish carcasses in a Ziploc bag in the freezer until I have enough for a batch of seafood stock.
 It is superior, but you can get a good result with bottled clam juice.
-But consider using your seafood scraps and shells to make stock- you will feel like the most frugal cook in the world, and the result will be just delicious.
+(But consider using your seafood scraps and shells to make stock- you will feel like the most frugal cook in the world, and the result will be just delicious. )

 I like to use diced Roma tomatoes or cherry tomatoes cut in half for the tomatoes in this recipe.
 In a pinch, you can use a can of petite diced tomatoes, but try to find a good fresh option, as it makes such a difference in the dish's taste.